-{ \bf Abstract} \quad { It is generally believed that Grover search algorithm (GSA) with quantum noise may quickly lose its quadratic speedup over its classical case.
-In this paper, we partly agree with that by our new findings as follows.
-First, we investigate different typical diagonalizable noises represented by Bloch vectors, and the results demonstrate that the success probability decreases exponentially to $1/2$ and oscillates around $1/2$ with the increase of the number of iterations.
-Second, for some types of noises, such as bit flip and bit-phase flip noises, can improve the performance of GSA for certain parts of the search process.
-Third, we calculate and analyze the noise threshold of the bit-phase flip noise for the requested success probability and the result shows that GSA with noise within the threshold still outperforms its classical counterpart.
-According to the above results, some interesting works in the noisy intermediate-scale quantum (NISQ) computing are suggested, such as verifying the correctness of quantum algorithms even with noises and machine learning applications.}
+Grover's search algorithm (GSA) is known to experience a loss of its quadratic speedup when exposed to quantum noise.
+In this study, we partially agree with this result and present our findings.
+First, we examine different typical diagonalizable noises acting on the oracles in GSA and find that the success probability decreases and oscillates around $1/2$ as the number of iterations increases.
+Secondly, our results show that the performance of GSA can be improved by certain types of noise, such as bit flip and bit-phase flip noise.
+Finally, we determine the noise threshold for bit-phase flip noise to achieve a desired success probability and demonstrate that GSA with bit-phase flip noise still outperforms its classical counterpart.
+These results suggest new avenues for research in noisy intermediate-scale quantum (NISQ) computing, such as evaluating the feasibility of quantum algorithms with noise and exploring their applications in machine learning.